Test Website Speed From Multiple Locations

-Check your site speed from globally from 11 cities concurrently.
+Check your site speed globally from 11 places.
 No need to run separate tests.

 Chrome